 - Invite friends and make it a little poetry party.
 Set out a picnic blanket in the living room like we did, have your guests bring their favorite poems to recite, and be silly together.

 Silly Poetry Collections:

 By far our favorite two authors for this theme are Shel Silverstein and Jack Prelutsky.
 These poems are how I introduced my two sons to Poetry Teatime, and they always asked for more.

 Remember, these are simply ideas for putting together your own Very Silly Poetry Teatime.
 Do as little or as much as you want, and know that it doesn’t take a lot to make it special.

-Don’t miss any of the Poetry Teatime Inspiration series:
+Don’t miss any of the Poetry Teatime Inspiration Series:

-Day 2: Nature Poetry Teatime
+Day 2: How to Host a Nature Inspired Poetry Teatime